 Discuss the regulatory requirements for the design, development, and implementation of a security protective strategy.

-nclud: (a) the interactions between a licensee’s operations and security departments in establishing priorities for protecting equipment; (b) the overall protective strategies used (c) (if applicable).
+Discuss how licensees design the protective strategy to address target set equipment and locations including: (a) the interactions between a licensee’s operations and security departments in establishing priorities for protecting equipment; (b) the overall protective strategies used; and (c) modifications implemented to account for RAPT (if applicable).

 Discuss a licensee’s established target sets and its responsiveness and effectiveness in implementing its strategy to protect these sets.

-Discuss the background of RAPT and how a licensee could apply th concept.
+Discuss the background of RAPT and how a licensee could apply this concept.

 TASKS:

+Locate and review the references above (licensee target sets and protective strategy briefings can be acquired from NSIR force on force teams).

+In conjunction with your supervisor or a qualified SRA, review the licensee supplied target set information focusing on locations of identified equipment.

-Obtain a site protective strategy brief understand a licensee’s protective strategy and how it protects target sets.
+Obtain a site protective strategy brief to understand a licensee’s protective strategy and how it protects target sets.

-Meet with a FOF team lead to discuss targets sets.
+Meet with a FOF team lead, or regional senior security inspector to discuss licensee protective strategies and the relationship to targets sets.

-Meet with your supervisor, a regional security branch chief, or a qualified SRA to discuss any questions that you may have as a result of this activity.
+Meet with your supervisor, a regional security branch chief, or a qualified security SRA to discuss any questions that you may have as a result of this activity.

-DOCUMENTATION: Security Risk Analyst Proficiency Level Qualification Signature Card Item ISA-SRA-5.
+DOCUMENTATION: Obtain your supervisor’s or designated reviewer’s signature in the line item for Security Risk Analyst Technical Proficiency Level Qualification Signature Card Item ISA-SRA-5.

 Security Risk Analyst Technical Proficiency On-the-Job Training Activities